eic/EICrecon/docs/design/tracking.md

 - Reconstructed hits from all detectors get to **TrackerSourceLinker** which provides measurement and linkage data for ACTS
 - **CFKTracking** does fitting and produces results in ACTS classes
 - **ParticlesFromTrackFit** process ACTS data and store it to PODIO edm4hep/eic data model
-- **ParticlesWithTruthPID** algorithm does track-matching with MCParticles and produce resulted `edm4eic::ReconstructedParticles` with association class
+- **ParticlesWithPID** algorithm does track-matching with MCParticles and produce resulted `edm4eic::ReconstructedParticles` with association class
 - **TrackProjection** - saves track states/points data to PODIO data model and returns CetntralTrackSegments data